 British Lung Foundation – “Changing Lives – Making a difference through research”

 British Lung Foundation released Changing Lives to mark its 30th Anniversary (pdf).
-What I like about it, again, is how they’ve made their impact clear to understand.
+What I like about it, again, is how they’ve made their impact clear and simple to understand.
 Alongside interviews with researchers at various stages of their careers, they’ve provided evidence of changes to clinical guidelines as a result of their work.
 Weaved throughout are stories from people with lung disease, who reinforce the importance of the charity’s work.

 Things to think about for impact reports